FedEx® HealthCare Solutions

-According to the U.S. Centers for Medicare & Medicaid Services (CMS), health spending in the United States is expected to grow by 5.8 percent per year from 2015 through 2024 — approximately 1.3 percentage points faster than the Gross Domestic Product (GDP).
+According to the U.S. Centers for Medicare and Medicaid Services (CMS), health spending in the United States is expected to grow by 5.8 percent per year from 2015 through 2024 — approximately 1.3 percentage points faster than the gross domestic product (GDP).
 Historical data also shows an upward trend of U.S. hospital spending, which already totaled approximately $1 trillion in 2015.
-According to an article by GHX, the healthcare supply chain represents 40 to 45 percent of healthcare facility spending, a cost second only to labor.
+According to an article by GHX, the healthcare supply chain represents 40–45 percent of healthcare facility spending, a cost second only to labor.
 To combat this, healthcare providers are urgently looking toward industry best practices to help lower supply chain costs.
 Some best practices include:

 Thankfully, the industry is slowly embracing these technologies, starting with high-value implants and drugs.
 By implementing electronic ordering, analysis and supply chain management software, providers can greatly improve their inventory levels.
 Standardization of inventory and order management data expands visibility and transparency in the supply chain, further optimizing future orders and shipments.
 Some providers are taking the bold step of developing their own internal warehousing and distribution operations in order to buy products in higher volumes and lower negotiated prices.
 As hospitals consolidate into fewer networks, the internal supply chain operations of healthcare products customers will become more sophisticated than in the past.